sophiawisdom/sophiawisdom/README.md

 Projects you can find below:
 - Tweaks
-    - MacOS has an extraordinarily flexible and moldable heritage, in Smalltalk (through ObjC) and Mach (through XNU)
+    - MacOS has an extraordinarily flexible and moldable heritage.
-    - This heritage is mostly moldy and disused
+    - This heritage is mostly moldy and disused.
-    - The remnants are sufficiently powerful to allow arbitrary code reloading on running applications.
-Ever wanted to make some small modification to the calendar app, knowing the original authors would never want that?
-Tweaks is how you do that.
+    - The remnants are sufficiently powerful to allow arbitrary changes to other people's apps.
 - Stimulator
 - Sillydb
 - fast_du